njaffe/Horror-movies_NLP/README.md

   - Gory, campy horror
   - Horror centered around a central, charismatic protagonist or centered around animals

- - Gothic horror and science fiction horror were most clearest topics
+ - Gothic horror and science fiction horror were clearest topics

 ## 4. Takeaways and future work
 Horror movies allow viewers to face their fears in a safe space.
 Thus, specific subgenres appear to represent deep-seated fears, such as the unknown, death, madness, and intrusion into one's home or neighborhood by violent forces.
 Using NLP, I was able to gain insight into these genres and get an idea of which movies belong to which subgenre.